juliane9/trains_delay_prediction/README.md

 ## Usage
 To get a predction, enter a month in a numeric format (1 to 12) and route, in the format *departure-arrival*.
 Then click on predict.
-If a train is predicted to be delayed, the predicted amount of the delay will be shown as well as a bar graph with the past causes of delays for this route-month combination will be dispalyed.
+If a train is predicted to be delayed, the predicted amount of the delay will be shown as well as a bar graph with the past causes of delays for this route-month combination.
 If it is predicted to be on time, the predictor will simply say so.

 To submit your data about your train delay, you need to enter the *departure station*, *arrival station*, *month of the journey*, *month* of the journey, as well as select a cause for the delay.
 If the cause is not known or does not fit in any of the pre-defined category, select *unknown*.
 Please, enter data only if it comes from a journey taken after 2023.